 The Educational Opportunity Program, or EOP, provides academic support and financial assistance for eligible students who show promise.
 Students are admitted to the program before their freshman year.

-Transfer students may be considered if they were enrolled in a similar program at their previous college.
+Transfer students may be eligible if they were enrolled in a similar program at their previous college/university.

 Admission to EOP

 To be eligible, you must meet the following criteria: